 - 1A.
 Possession or use of tobacco products or substitutes at school - 1B.
 Failing to attend school or class on time - 1C.
 Failing to attend all assigned classes - 1D.
-Deceptively submitting another's work, writing, or ideas as one's own school work - 1E.
+Deceptively submitting another's work, writing or ideas as one's own school work - 1E.
 Falsifying another person's signature - 1F.
 Cheating on examinations - 1G.
-Distributing materials on school property that disturb the educational process - Repeated or chronic occurrence of Level 1 offenses may result in suspension as a Level 2A offense. - Ohio law prohibits a minor to use, consume, or possess cigarettes, other tobacco products, or papers used to roll cigarettes.
+Distributing materials on school property that disturb the educational process

+Repeated or chronic occurrence of Level 1 offenses may result in suspension as a Level 2A offense.

+Ohio law prohibits a minor to use, consume, or possess tobacco products.
 It is also prohibited for a minor to assist, pay for or share in the costs of such products.
 The District will cooperate with local police and juvenile court personnel as required.
-Under the new law, a first offense may result in a court mandating attendance at a smoking education program and/or charging a fine of up to \$100.
-Upon subsequent violations, a court may increase the fine, impose up to twenty (20) hours of community service or suspend driving privileges for up to thirty (30) days.
+Under Ohio law, an offense may result in a court imposing up to twenty (20) hours of community service.

 - 2A.
 As defined by the Principal, chronic violation of Level 1 offenses - 2B.
 Leaving school without permission - 2C.
 Engaging in or causing a disruption on a school bus - 2D.
 Threatening to harm another person or intentionally causing them to fear for their personal safety - 2E.
 Possessing alcohol on school property - 2F.
 Coming to school under the influence of drugs or alcohol or causing an administrator to believe the student is under the influence of drugs or alcohol - 2G.
-Intentionally causing or participating in a classroom or school disruption - 2H.
-Using abusive or profane language - 21.
+Intentionally causing or participating in a classroom or school disruption

+- 2H.
+Using abusive or profane language - 2I.
 Failing to adhere to school culture or directives of school personnel - 2J.
 Fighting, hitting, or pushing another student - 2K.
 Gambling on school premises - 2L.
 Trespassing, entering a school to which the student is not assigned without signing in at the office, entering a school from which the student is suspended without permission from the Principal, or bringing an unauthorized visitor to the school - 2M.
 Participating in hazing activities - 2N.
 Displaying excessive mutual affection - 20.
 Creating a condition that is unsafe to others - 2P.
-Repeated violations of the school uniform and dress code policy. - 2Q.
-Repeated violations of the cell phone and electronic device policy.
+Repeated violations of the school uniform and dress code policy - 2Q.
+Repeated violations of the cell phone and electronic device policy